 'Family stimulus checks' from the child tax credit

-Next year at tax time, the credit will provide duplicate second helpings of money that families can collect through tax refunds.
+In 2022, the credit will provide duplicate second helpings of money that families can collect through tax refunds.

 Large pool of untapped rent assistance

-More than 75% of $46.6 billion is still available in pandemic funds to help struggling renters, according to the latest U.S. Treasury data.
+Close to half of $46.6 billion is still available in pandemic funds to help struggling renters, according to the latest U.S. Treasury data.

 Despite red tape that has slowed states and local housing programs from giving out the cash, some places are getting their acts together.